 - We undertake to take all due care with any information which you may provide to us when accessing our website.
 However we do not warrant and cannot ensure the security of any information which you may provide to us.
 Information you transmit to us is entirely at your own risk although we undertake to take reasonable steps to preserve such information in a secure manner.

 Standard terms and conditions of sale

-1. AC Solar Group Pty Ltd ABN 85 603 833 272 and AC Solar Warehouse Pty Ltd ABN 45 153 655 353 and their related bodies corporate (as that term is defined in the Corporations Act 2001) (Supplier) may, at any time, upon the provision of 48 hours’ written notice unilaterally vary the terms of trade in its absolute and unfettered discretion.
+1. AC Solar Group Pty Ltd ACN 603 833 272 and AC Solar Warehouse Pty Ltd ACN 153 655 353 and their related bodies corporate (as that term is defined in the Corporations Act 2001) (jointly and severally, Supplier) may, at any time, vary the terms and conditions of trade in accordance with the provisions of this agreement.

-2. These terms and conditions will apply to all prepaid purchase of goods by a customer (Customer) including any purchase of goods or order for services requested through this website, in person, by telephone or other means.
+2. These terms and conditions will apply to any purchase of goods by a customer (Customer) including any purchase of goods or order for services requested through any of the Supplier’s websites, in person, by telephone or other means.

 3. Subject to clause 4, the terms of payment are strictly fourteen (14) days from the date of invoice (or such other period as nominated by the Supplier herein).
 The Supplier may, at any time, vary the terms and conditions of trade in accordance with the provisions of this Agreement.